finos/vuu/docs/providers_tables_viewports/viewports.md

 the window of data that a client currently has displayed on her screen.
 It contains information on any sorts, or filters that a specific client has requested on the data, on columns that the client has asked to display as well as information such as which rows are currently selected on the clients grid.

-As well as this viewports contain references to immutable arrays of the keys of the underlying table.
+As well as the above, viewports contain references to immutable arrays of the keys of the underlying table.
 These arrays are sorted and filtered based on the clients requested sort of the data.

 When a user opens a viewport on a table from the client, a thread in the server will asynchronously populate the keys based on the viewports parameters (sorts, filters, etc..) into an immutable array